 Note: Most events are logged when they’re complete.
-Sometimes, like with large uploads, this can take a while.
+Sometimes large uploads can take a while to log.

 Address from where the user performed the activity.
 This might reflect the user's physical location, but it can be something else like a proxy server or a Virtual Private Network (VPN) address.